 Ironjawz are more straight-forward but they also have few combos that really benefit from wise placement of the units, for example Mighty Destroyers can be done up to 5 times in a turn if you trigger the right sequence, Mawcrusha Stomp can decimate enemy units if you activate it against the right unit, Smashing and Bashing allows you to fight before your opponent as long as you start with the easiest fights first, and so on.
 Timing is the essence, but for the most part they are a satisfying army to play.

 Bonesplitterz are similar in concept to Ironjawz but are less elite and much easier to bring down.
 They rely on their wards to survive a bit longer and even here, the timing for enabling their Waaagh! is essential (4+ ward really increases life expectancy).
 Their exploding 6s to hit are good if you can wound, and on this they lack some rend.
 Indeed, outside a spell that increases rend on mounts and the Big Stabbas, they have limited options.
-A Rogue Idol can compensate this.
 Their main drawback are the outdated models; however their cartoonish aesthetic is what draws many fans to this army.

 The new coherency rules introduced in General’s Handbook Season 1 2022/23 seem to favour battleline units with 1″ range weapons that usually have better to hit/to wound characteristic than their 2″ alternative but attention that the rules are specific to this season, so next season battlelines may lose this perk.